Skip to main content

 Navigation

-Drift provides stack-based navigation with support for named routes, deep linking, and tab navigation.
+Drift provides stack-based navigation with support for named routes, route guards, path parameters, deep linking, and tab navigation.

 Setting Up Routes